sanworks/Bpod_Wiki/docs/module-documentation/smart-servo-module.md

 - Setting the `SmartServoModule` object's fields
 - Calling the `SmartServoModule` object's functions (its methods)

-## Object Fields
+## SmartServoModule Fields
 - **Port**
     - ArCOM USB Serial port object
 - **motor**
-    - An array of SmartServoInterface motor control objects, used to send commands from MATLAB to each motor individually.
+    - An array of [SmartServoInterface](#the-smartservointerface-object) motor control objects, used to send commands from MATLAB to each motor individually.
-        - SmartServoInterface and its usage is documented below.
 - **dioTargetProgram**
     - A 1x3 integer array specifying the target program index for each DIO channel.
         - This links each DIO channel to a motor program, previously loaded to the device with loadProgram()